Tantalum73/Async/README.md

 })
 ```

-Both ways use the same mechanics internally so you can chose the syntax you like better.
+Both ways use the saame mechanics internally so you can chose the syntax you like better.

 In any case, you can specify a delay (in seconds) after which the block will be executed.
 The delay parameter is optional and nil (=0) by default.
 <br><br>